-Any spreading materials used in this machine may be hazardous if inhaled or if it makes contact with your skin.
-Caustic liquid or chemical burns could occur if spreading materials are not used properly.
+Chemicals used in this machine such as herbicides and pesticides may be hazardous to apply and produce gasses that are hazardous if inhaled or if they contact to your skin.
+Caustic liquid or chemical burns could occur if chemicals are not used properly.

-- Read and follow all the instructions and warnings on Material Safety Data Sheets (MSDS) from manufacturer for all spreading materials used. - Become familiar with and follow all warnings, recommendations, instructions and procedures for: first aid measures, safe use, mixing, handling, applying, spills clean-up, storage and disposal of all spreading materials as listed on the manufacturer's label or MSDS of any spreading materials. - Wear all personal protective equipment as recommended on the manufacturer's label or MSDS of any spreading materials.
-Personal protective equipment may include safety glasses or goggles and/or face shields, chemical resistant gloves, rubber boots, and a respirator or air purifying filter mask. - Before working on this machine, clean the hopper thoroughly according to the recommendations of the chemical manufacturer (see MSDS and product labels). - Obtain the proper training before using or handling any spreading materials.
-Follow all local, state and federal requirements for the handling and spreading of spreading materials. - Be sure to verify there is an adequate supply of clean water and soap nearby and immediately wash off any spreading materials that may contact you, as recommended on the manufacturer's label or MSDS of any spreading materials.

-- · Handle spreading materials in a well-ventilated area. - Keep clean water available for immediate rinsing off and clean-up of any spilled spreading materials, as recommended on the manufacturer's label or MSDS of any spreading materials. - Never enter the hopper without the correct personal protective equipment (PPE), as recommended on the manufacturer's label or MSDS of any spreading materials.

-- Reduce your speed and minimize the weight of your load (in the hopper) when operating on hills or rough terrain to avoid possible instability, tipping or rollover of the machine. - Granular materials in the hopper may shift during operation.
-This is most common while turning, going up, down or across hills, when suddenly changing speed, or operating on rough terrain.
-This shift in load may cause possible instability, tipping or rollover of the machine.
+- Read and follow all the instructions and warnings on Material Safety Data Sheets (MSDS) from manufacturer of all chemicals used. - Become familiar with and follow all warnings, recommendations, instructions, and procedures for: first aid measures, safe use, mixing, handling, applying, spills, clean-up, storage, and disposal of all chemicals as listed on the manufacturer's label or MSDS of any herbicides, pesticides, or other chemicals. - Wear all personal protective equipment as recommended on the manufacturer's label or MSDS of any herbicides, pesticides, or other chemicals.
+Personal protective equipment may include safety glasses or goggles and/or face shields, chemical resistant gloves, rubber boots, and a respirator or air purifying filter mask. - Before working on this machine, be sure the valve system and hopper has been thoroughly rinsed according to the recommendations of the chemical manufacturer (see MSDS and product labels). - Obtain the proper training before using or handling any chemicals.
+Follow all local, state, and federal requirements for the handling and spreading of chemicals. - Be sure to verify there is an adequate supply of clean water and soap nearby and immediately wash off any chemicals that may contact you. - · Handle all chemicals in a well-ventilated area. - Keep clean water available for immediate rinsing off and clean-up of any spilled chemicals. - Never enter the spray tank or hopper with your unprotected hands, or place your mouth or face over or into these openings.
+Chemicals and fumes may be hazardous to your health. - Reduce your speed and minimize the weight of your load (in the hopper and volume in the tanks) when operating on hills or rough terrain to avoid possible instability, tipping, or rollover of the machine. - Liquid in the tank and granular materials in the hopper may shift during operation.
+This is most common while turning, going up, down, or across hills, when suddenly changing speed, or operating on rough terrain.
+This shift in load may cause possible instability, tipping, or rollover of the machine.
 Reduce your speed in these situations.